We want to transform unique innovations and technologies into excellent businesses in the health care sector.

 Birk Venture has a rich deal flow.
 Our deal flow is coming from various sources such as Universities, start-ups or spin-offs from private sector and from co-investors (Private Investment Consortium).

-Hans Ivar has 21 years professional experience in the Pharmaceutical and Biotech industry including 4 years with capital investments in life science.
-He has held several leading international positions in AstraZeneca, Pfizer and Pronova BioPharma.
-His experience covers a broad specter within the pharmaceutical and biotech industry.
-This includes top management, marketing, sales, business development, licensing, regulatory affairs and product life cycle management.
-His background includes a broad international network in several pharmaceutical and biotech companies in Europe, US and key emerging markets.
-He has experience working with investors and the financial community including the IPO listing of Pronova BioPharma in 2007.
-He Founded in 2010 Birk Venture.
+Hans Ivar Robinson has 25 years professional experience in the pharmaceutical and biotech industry including 7 years with capital investments in the life science sector.
+He has held several leading international positions in AstraZeneca, Pfizer and Pronova Biopharma and several chairman and non-executive positions in smaller biotech companies.
+His experience covers a broad specter in the pharmaceutical and biotech industry.
+This includes top management, marketing, sales, business development, licensing, regulatory affairs and broad experience in start-up and development of biotech companies from early pre-clincal to clinical stages.
+He has extensive experience working with investors and investment banks including capital raising, private placements, mergers and IPOs.
+He founded Birk Venture in 2010 and holds a M.Sc. from Norwegian School of Economics (NHH).

 Co-investor and external partner